iaincollins/structured-data-api/README.md

 ## How to use the REST API

-For working examples see the `tests` directory.
+For working examples see the `test` directory.

 ### Searching